Kane Roberts: Career

 Roberts took a long hiatus from music after his second solo album, but returned in 1999 with a band called Phoenix Down, named for a life potion in the video game franchise Final Fantasy.
 Phoenix Down recorded one album, entitled Under A Wild Sky.
 Fans of both say that much of the record is inspired by the seventh game in the series, one of Roberts' favorite games.

 After several years away from the music industry, working in graphic arts and as a video game programmer, Roberts began work on a new album, Touched, in 2006.

-On October 23, 2011, Roberts performed with Talon at Firefest VIII, marking his first live performance in over twenty years.
+On October 23, 2011, Roberts performed with Talon at Firefest VIII, marking his first live performance in over 20 years.
 In 2012, Roberts released Unsung Radio, a collection of previously unreleased tracks.
 In 2016, Roberts featured on a track for the Northern Ireland-based hard rock outfit, Maverick.
 The track and video (also featuring Roberts) for "Asylum" also included Jakob Samuel from Sweden's The Poodles.

 On January 25, 2019, Roberts released a new solo album, The New Normal, on Frontiers Records.

-In late 2019, it was reported that Roberts is working on his next solo album, which was described as being heavier than the previous album.

-In July 2022, Alice Cooper announced that Roberts would rejoin his touring band for the fall of 2022 tour following the departure of Nita Strauss.
+In July 2022, Alice Cooper announced that Roberts would rejoin his touring band for the late 2022 tour following the departure of Nita Strauss.
 This marks Roberts' first official stint in Cooper's band in over 30 years.
-On March 3rd, 2023, Alice Cooper announced that Nita Strauss would return for the 2023 tour.
+On March 3, 2023, Alice Cooper announced that Nita Strauss would return for the 2023 tour.